unodocs/unoserver/README.md

 -o my.pdf
 ```

-each release has a version with all google fonts, suffixed with`-fonts`
+Each release that is published comes in 2 flavors:
+- light: contains the code base, starts unoserver
+- fonts: includes the full set of google fonts, installed on the OS (considerably larger image), release is suffixed with `-fonts`

-## Container Environment
+## Container Environment variables

 | Variable             | Description                                                                | Default |
 | -------------------- | -------------------------------------------------------------------------- | ------- |